 1) Oral dissolution therapy.
 Ursodiol (Actigall) and chenodiol (Chenix) are medications that contain bile acids that dissolve gallstones.
 Months or years of treatment with these medications may be needed to dissolve all stones.

 2) Shock wave lithotripsy.
 Used only rarely, this treatment uses a machine called a lithotripter to crush the gallstones.
 The lithotripter generates shock waves that pass through the person’s body to break the gallstone into smaller pieces.

 If you think you may have gallstones, please contact us

-If you think you may have gallstones, contact us at Westchester Health to see one of our highly qualified physicians.
-We’ll perform tests and if you do in fact have gallstones, we’ll discuss your treatment options and together decide on the best plan for your particular condition.
+If you think you may have gallstones, please call (914) 232-1919 to make an appointment with one of our highly qualified Westchester Health physicians.
+We’ll perform tests and if you do in fact have gallstones, we’ll discuss your treatment options and together with you, decide on the best plan for your individual condition.
 Whenever, wherever you need us, we’re here for you.